eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.12 Conformity Assessment Bodies (CAB)

-Conformity Assessment Bodies (CAB) are accredited public or private bodies, accredited by a national accreditation body designated by Member States according to [Regulation 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) Article 6c (3).
-Particularly, CABs are accredited to carry out assessments on which Member States will rely before issuing a Wallet Solution or providing the qualified status to a Trust Service Provider.
+Conformity Assessment Bodies (CAB) are public or private bodies that are accredited by a national accreditation body, which itself is designated by Member States according to [Regulation 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) Article 6c (3).
+In particular, CABs are accredited to carry out assessments on which Member States will rely before issuing a Wallet Solution or providing the 'qualified' status to a Trust Service Provider.

-The Wallet Solutions will be certified by CABs.
+Wallet Solutions will be certified by CABs.
 QTSPs will be audited regularly by CABs.

 The standards and schemes used by CABs to fulfil their tasks to certify Wallet Solutions are discussed in [Chapter 7](#7-certification-and-risk-management).

 ### 3.13 Supervisory Bodies

-For the Regulation, the Supervisory Bodies are important to review and ensure proper functioning of the Wallet Providers and other relevant actors.
-Supervisory Bodies will be created and appointed in the Member States.
+Supervisory Bodies review the proper functioning of Wallet Providers and other actors in the EUDI Wallet ecosystem.
+Supervisory Bodies will be created and appointed by the Member States.
 The Supervisory Bodies will be notified to the Commission by the Member States.

 ### 3.14 Device Manufacturers and Related Subsystems Providers